BehrazFS/Library-Management-System-DataBase-Project/README.md

 # Library Management System (Kivy)

 A modern, tabbed, multi-role library management UI built with [Kivy](https://kivy.org/) in Python.
-This project provides a clean, extensible interface for both **members** and **librarians** to interact with a library database.
+This project provides a clean, extensible interface for both **members** and **librarians** to interact with a library database.<br>
-This was the final project of database course faze 1 : semantic and logical design of database faze 2 : implementation using sql server and python(Kivy framework for UI)
+This was the final project of database course<br>
+faze 1 : semantic and logical design of database<br>
+faze 2 : implementation using sql server and python(Kivy framework for UI)
 ---